Q-Chem 6.2 logo over abstract molecules and clouds

-Q-Chem is an ab initio quantum chemistry software package for fast and accurate simulations of molecular systems, including electronic and molecular structure, reactivities, properties, and structure.
+Q-Chem is an ab initio quantum chemistry software package for fast and accurate simulations of molecular systems, including electronic and molecular structure, reactivities, properties, and spectra.

-Q-Chem is an ab initio quantum chemistry software package for fast and accurate simulations of molecular systems, including electronic and molecular structure, reactivities, properties, and structure.
+Q-Chem is an ab initio quantum chemistry software package for fast and accurate simulations of molecular systems, including electronic and molecular structure, reactivities, properties, and spectra.

 This annual award recognizes excellence in the development or application of new methods for computational spectroscopy in the Q-Chem open-teamware community project.
 It includes a certificate and a $500 prize, as well as an invitation to give a Q-Chem webinar on the recipient's work.
 The award commemorates the contributions of Prof. Nick Besley, who is remembered for his multi-faceted contributions to excited-state… Read More